juasanchezme/juasanchezme/README.md

 ## "Festina lente" 🏛️

-*"Make haste slowly"* is a phrase I deeply resonate with.
-While it's important to make progress, it's equally crucial to take the necessary time to do things right.
-Each small step, when done with care and dedication, brings us closer to the goal.
-This is exactly how I approach my journey as a control engineering student and technology enthusiast!
+*"Make haste slowly"* encapsulates my approach to learning and progress.
+I believe in steady advancement, taking time to do things right.
+This philosophy guides my journey as a control engineering student and tech enthusiast, where each careful step brings me closer to my goals.

 ## 🚀 About Me